 I want better for my daughter.
 She shouldn’t have to graduate owing tons of money.
 Nor should she move back home to afford her loan repayments, or have to choose a lesser school because of cost.
 Most importantly, I don’t want her to ever give up her dreams because she can’t afford a college that will nurture her ambitions.

-According to an estimate by NerdWallet and College Board, annual tuition in 2033 – ’37, when my daughter will be graduating high school, will hit more than $133,000 for public schools and nearly $262,000 for private schools.
+Annual tuition in 2033 – ’37, when my daughter will be graduating high school, will hit more than $133,000 for public schools and nearly $262,000 for private schools, According to an estimate by NerdWallet and College Board.
 When I first presented this number to a childless friend, she said, “Better get saving!”

 But therein lies the issue.
 Many of us millennials were pushed into college like cattle.
 We were assured that taking on massive amounts of debt would be worth it in the long run.